 Southern States University is a commuter institution; students are expected to make their own living arrangements.
 The institution does not have dormitory or housing facilities and has no responsibility to find or assist students in finding housing.
 However, the University administration is available to provide assistance to students wishing to secure housing, including home-stay, nearby student apartments and other local housing options.
-Here are websites with information on housing in the San Diego and Newport Beach areas:
+Here are websites with information on housing in the Las Vegas area: